Duality pairs, phantom maps, and definability in triangulated categories

 \subsection{Duality pairs in localisations}

-We now turn to investigating how certain localisations on triangulated categories respect duality pairs.
-Throughout, by a localisation we mean a Bousfield localisation; that is, an exact functor $L\colon\T\to\T$ equipped with a natural transformation $\eta\colon\t{Id}\to L$ such that $L\eta$ is invertible and $L\eta=\eta L$.
+We now turn to investigating how certain localisations on big tt-categories respect duality pairs.
+Throughout, by a localisation we mean a monoidal Bousfield localisation as in~\cite[3.1.1(a)]{axiomatic}; that is, an exact functor $L\colon\T\to\T$ equipped with a natural transformation $\eta\colon\t{Id}\to L$ such that $L\eta$ is invertible, $L\eta=\eta L$, and $\mrm{ker}(L)$ is a $\otimes$-ideal.
 A localisation is called \ti{smashing} if it preserves coproducts, or equivalently if the natural map $L\1 \otimes X \to LX$ is an isomorphism for all $X \in \T$.
 Examples of localisation functors abound.
 For example, in $\msf{D}(R)$ the functor $M \mapsto M_\p$ for any prime ideal $\p \in \mrm{Spec}(R)$ is a smashing localisation functor, and the derived completion functor $\Lambda_\p$ is a localisation functor but it is not smashing in general.
 Colocalisation functors are defined dually.

 Let $L$ be a smashing localisation of a big tt-category $\T$.
 The smashing localisation $L$ has an associated colocalisation $\Gamma$ determined by the triangle $\Gamma X \to X \to LX$ for all $X \in \T$.
 Moreover, $\Gamma$ is also smashing in the sense that $\Gamma X \simeq \Gamma\1 \otimes X$ for all $X \in \T$.
 We then write $V = F(L\1,-)$ and $\Lambda = F(\Gamma\1, -)$, and note that $V$ is a colocalisation and $\Lambda$ is a localisation, but neither of these are smashing in general.
 We emphasize here that the images of $L$ and $V$ are the same, but that they will in general be different objectwise.